jhuintprog/spring2020/finproj/index.md

 `Tile`                    | `tile`
 `UI`                      | `ui`

+In order to develop a high-level understanding of all these classes and the interplay among them, [this] (media/cd.jpg) UML class diagram might be helpful.
+Reading UML class diagrams is quite straightforward, see [here] (https://www.guru99.com/uml-class-diagram.html).

 ### Unit testing

 One challenge that arises in creating a complex program is that there are many components that need to work correctly in order for the overall program to work correctly.
 In the case of a program written in an object-oriented language (like C++), these components are classes.
 One important and useful way to make progress on the implementation of a complex program is to develop and test classes separately.
-If the functionality of each class is tested thorougly, you can have some confidence that the overall program will work correctly once all of the individual classes are combined.
+If the functionality of each class is tested thoroughly, you can have some confidence that the overall program will work correctly once all of the individual classes are combined.

 *Unit testing* is a testing technique in which a software component (such as a class) is tested in isolation from the rest of the program.
 In a unit test, the *test fixture* is a collection of objects (primarily instances of the class being tested.)  *Test functions* call member functions on the objects in the test fixture, and use *assertions* to verify that correct behavior was observed.
 Unit test frameworks such as [JUnit](https://junit.org) can make it easy to write unit test programs.
 For this project, we will use a very simple framework called "TCTest++", which is inspired by JUnit.